-Donor-advised funds also allow you to name one or more charitable beneficiaries to the fund upon your death-similar to naming a beneficiary of a retirement account.
-If you elect to name us as beneficiary to the fund, we receive whatever assets remain in the fund at your death.
-Alternately, you can name a successor advisor (often a grown child or other family member) to continue making grants from the fund.
+Donor-advised funds also allow you to name a successor to the fund upon your death-similar to naming a beneficiary of a retirement account.
+If you elect to make us the successor to the fund, we receive the funds at your death.
+It is also possible to name multiple successors (or beneficiaries) on a percentage basis, allowing you to meet multiple planning needs and goals.